Joe Sakic: Milestones

 Sakic recorded his 1,000th career point on December 27, 1999, against the St. Louis Blues.
-He became the 11th player to reach 1,500 points, doing so on October 25, 2006, with an assist against the Washington Capitals, and the sixth to do so with one franchise.
+Sakic became the 11th player to reach 1,500 points, doing so on October 25, 2006, with an assist against the Washington Capitals, and the sixth to do so with one franchise.
 Gordie Howe, Wayne Gretzky, Mario Lemieux, Ray Bourque, and Steve Yzerman are the others who achieved this feat.

 Sakic played his 1,000th career game on March 9, 2002, against the Los Angeles Kings.
-His 500th career goal came against the Vancouver Canucks on December 11, 2002.
+Sakic's 500th career goal came against the Vancouver Canucks on December 11, 2002.
 In a February 15, 2007, game against the Calgary Flames, Sakic scored his 600th career goal.
 He also earned his 900th assist, the 16th player to do so, against the Flames in a game on March 12, 2006.

 During the final game of the 2006–07 season, Sakic scored his 100th point of the year.
 This made him, at age 37, the second oldest player in NHL history, after Gordie Howe, to record 100 points in a regular season.
-He became the longest active tenured captain in the league, with fifteen seasons leading the Nordiques/Avalanche franchise, after the retirement of Steve Yzerman at the conclusion of the 2005–06 regular season.
+Sakic became the longest active tenured captain in the league, with fifteen seasons leading the Nordiques/Avalanche franchise, after the retirement of Steve Yzerman at the conclusion of the 2005–06 regular season.
 On March 22, 2008, against the Edmonton Oilers, Sakic recorded the 1,000th assist of his career, the 11th player to do so.
 The gloves he wore in the game were later sent to the Hockey Hall of Fame.

 Alongside Bobby Clarke, Wayne Gretzky, and Mark Messier, Sakic is one of four players to captain his team to a Stanley Cup championship and win the Hart Memorial Trophy in the same year.
-Sakic is also a member of the Triple Gold Club, a term used in ice hockey to describe players who have won an Olympic gold medal, a World Championship gold medal and the Stanley Cup.
+Sakic is also a member of the Triple Gold Club, a term used in hockey to describe players who have won an Olympic gold medal, a World Championship gold medal and the Stanley Cup.

 Records

-In his 20-year career with the Nordiques and Avalanche, Sakic has obtained nearly all of the franchise scoring records, including most all-time goals (625), assists (1,016) and points (1,641).
-He also holds the franchise record for most games played (1,363), and is on several notable NHL records which are most All-Star game assists (16) and most playoff overtime goals (8).
+Sakic retired holding almost every scoring record in Nordiques/Avalanche franchise history, including most all-time goals (625), assists (1,016) and points (1,641).
+He also holds the franchise record for most games played (1,363).
+Sakic also holds several notable NHL records, including most All-Star game assists (16) and most playoff overtime goals (8).